hazur84/Hackintosh-X299-VENTURA/README.md

 2. Install from scratch:
    - Creating USB boot media to install from scratch ( [USB pendrive instalation](#usb-pendrive-instalation) section ).
    - Reboot from the USB device and begin Sonoma installation.

-## OpenCore and EFI folder
-Update OpenCore and kexts to Sonoma compatible versions.
-OpenCore, at least version 1.0.1 Settings used with macOS Ventura may work with macOS Sonoma.
-Updating OpenCore and kexts, there are no significant changes to the config.plist file, which may be the same for both systems.

-For the update to be successful, 2 parameters in config.plist related to security must be adjusted:

- - SecureBootModel=Default or x86legacy (Apple Secure Boot as Default sets the same model as in SMBIOS and x86legacy is designed for SMBIOS that lack T2 chip and virtual machines)
- - SIP enabled (csr-active-config=00000000.

-It is advisable to have Gatekeeper enabled (sudo spctl –master-enable in Terminal).
-Note: in last versions of Ventura, sudo spctl –master-enable (or disable) has been replaced by sudo spctl –global-enable (or disable).
-For now, both commands work fine.

-These security options can be changed after installation as they are not required out of updating macOS.

-## Notes about software updates

-1. Getting Update notification
-   - iMacPro1,1 (iMac Pro 27″, late 2017) models do have a T2 chip and, when using these SMBIOS models, you do not receive update notifications
-   - iMacPro1,1 models receive update notifications if configured as vmm (virtual machine): revpatch=sbvmm in boot-args along with RestrictEvents.kext.

-2. Size of the update (full or incremental)
-   - Systems where the OCLP root patch has not been applied or has been reverted:
-   - iMacPro1,1 require revpatch=sbvmm in boot-args along with RestrictEvents.kext to get incremental updates, without this setting you get full-size updates
-   - All systems that have the OCLP root patch applied receive full-size updates.

-After the system is updated, RestrictEvents.kext and the boot argument can be disabled because they are not required for normal Sonoma operation.

 CREDITS:
 1. [PEREZ987](https://perez987.es/macos-14-sonoma-en-z390-aorus-elite/)